gitcomits/security/README.md

 [Flaw 3](https://github.com/gitcomits/security/blob/main/secure/templates/home.html#L57)

 The *Cryptographic Failures* include non-encrypted data exposure.
-In the case of this app the inserted password data visible when inserting this, after that it is saved without encryption and then still it is shown in clear form on the page.
+In the case of this app the inserted password data is visible when inserting it (Flaw 1), after that it is saved without encryption (Flaw 2) and then still it is shown in clear form on the page (Flaw 3).

 [Fix 1](https://github.com/gitcomits/security/blob/main/secure/templates/home.html#L40)